Mont Blanc Tunnel: Agreement between France and Italy and start of construction by 1959

-Opening 1965
+Opening

-Three years later the tunnel was inaugurated by the French president, Charles de Gaulle, and the Italian President, Giuseppe Saragat on 16 July 1965.
+The tunnel was inaugurated by the French president, Charles de Gaulle, and the Italian President, Giuseppe Saragat on 16 July 1965.
 The tunnel opened to traffic on 19 July.
 Surveillance cameras were installed in 1978.

 Updates in the 1990s

-The tunnel underwent extensive modernisation works in 1990, including the addition of safety features such new video surveillance cameras, 8 pressurized emergency shelters, a sprinkler system and other safety maintenance.
+The tunnel underwent extensive modernisation works in 1990, including the addition of safety features such as new video surveillance cameras, 8 pressurized emergency shelters, a sprinkler system and other safety maintenance.
 In 1997, a fire detection system was installed along with centralized safety equipment management, and new variable message signs.

-1999 Fire
+1999 fire

 On the morning of 24 March 1999, the engine of a Belgian transport truck carrying volatile freight caught fire in the tunnel.
-The event expanded into a catastrophe which cost the lives of 39 people.
+The event expanded into a catastrophe which killed 39 people.

-2002 Reopening
+2002 reopening

-This led to a three-year tunnel closure until 9 March 2002.
+The fire led to a tunnel closure until 9 March 2002.
 The reopening followed an extensive overhaul of the safety features.
 The highway trunk from Aosta to the tunnel on the Italian side was completed in 2007.